tomashalac/s3-aggregate-files/README.md

 # S3 Aggregate Files
 Some Amazon services log events to S3 as small files, this program groups them in 128Mb files to make it easier to analyze them with Athena.
+It also allows you to download an entire aws bucket, or a specific amount of files.

 # Requirements